bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 learned about this possibility from [a reddit thread]).
 Back in April, I emailed [Jason Scott] and he responded – and told me to come an hour before the tour so I'd get lunch!
-Turns out, every Friday they host a community event of sorts, where they invite some speakers, and then discuss the topic while having pizza!
+Turns out, every Friday they host a community event of sorts, where they invite some speakers, and then discuss the topic while having pizza and ice cream.

 After lunch, the trip around the building started, and oh boy, was it worth it!